brw567/bot2/docs/Install Guide.md

 vim .env  # Fill API keys (Binance, Telegram, Grok, Dune, Redis) chmod 600 .env
 # All keys are checked at startup; missing values cause a ValueError
+# Never echo keys to logs or screen
 ```

 Run install script to initialize DB and Telethon session: